-15, 18 and 47), Congress triggered a "fundamental[] restructur[ing] [of] local telephone markets" (AT&T v.
+Titles 15, 18 and 47), Congress triggered a "fundamental[] restructur[ing] [of] local telephone markets" (AT&T v.
 Iowa Util.
-Bd., 525 U.S. 366, 371 (1999)by facilitating competition by telecommunications providers, "even if that meant swallowing the traditional federal reluctance to intrude into local telephone markets" (Verizon Commc'ns, Inc. v.
+Bd., 525 U.S. 366, 371 (1999))facilitating competition bv new bv telecommunications providers, "even if that meant swallowing the traditional federal reluctance to intrude into local telephone markets" (Verizon Comme'ns, Inc. v.
 FCC, 535 U.S. 467, 489 (2002)).
-The very title of the Act specifies its purpose: "to promote competition and reduce regulation in order to secure lower prices and higher quality services for telecommunications American consumers the rapid deployment encourage of new telecommunications technologies."
+The very title of the Act specifies its purpose: "to promote competition and reduce regulation in order to secure lower prices and higher quality services for American telecommunications consumers and deployment of the rapid new encourage telecommunications technologies."
 110 Stat.
-56 The Act accomplishes those twin goals through two principal requirements: that incumbent carriers interconnect their existing facilities with those of new entrants; and that state and local governments eliminate obstacles to competition.
+56 The Act accomplishes those twin goals (1996).through two principal requirements: that incumbent carriers interconnect their existing facilities with those of new entrants; and that state and local governments eliminate obstacles to competition.

 This case involves the latter mandate, the "very heart" of which (141 Cong.
 Rec.
 S8134, 8175 (daily ed.
 June 12, 1995) (Sen. Pressler)) is Section 253 of the Act, entitled "Removal of barriers to entry."
-That provision was enacted to eliminate pervasive state and local restrictions that protected "incumbent" telecommunications providers (such as Bell Operating Companies) the from local competition and thereby frustrated competition by would-be entrants.
+That provision was enacted to eliminate pervasive local restrictions that protected state and "incumbent" telecommunications providers (such as Companies) Bell Operating from local the competition and thereby frustrated competition by would-be entrants.
 Particularly targeted was local governments' monopoly control over the public rightsof-way that carriers must traverse in order to operate, which had been aggressively leveraged to extract enormous fees from prospective entrants.

-Section 253(a) responds to such exclusionary measures by preempting any state or local regulation that would "prohibit or have the effect of prohibiting the ability of any entity to provide any interstate or telecommunications intrastate 47 U.S.C. § 253(a).
+Section 253(a) responds to such exclusionary measures by preempting any state or local regulation that would "prohibit or have the effect of prohibiting the ability of any entity to provide any interstate or intrastate telecommunications service."
+47 U.S.C. § 253(a).
 Congress thereby preempted any state or local law that "impedes the provision of telecommunications services."
-Verizon, 535 U.S. at Although Congress in Section 253(a) broadly preempted state and local governments from regulations that would block applying telecommunications competition, in Section 253(c) it preserved their specific power "to manage the public rights-of-way [and] to require fair and reasonable compensation from telecommunications providers, on a competitively neutral and nondiscriminatory basis."
+Verizon, 535 U.S. at Although Congress in Section 253(a) broadly 491. preempted state and local governments from applying regulations that would block telecommunications competition, in Section 253(c) it preserved their specific power "to manage the public rights-of-way [and] to require fair and reasonable compensation from telecommunications providers, on a competitively neutral and nondiscriminatory basis."